intel-analytics/BigDL-2.x/zoo/src/main/scala/com/intel/analytics/zoo/serving/README.md

 ```
 If you get a response like "welcome to analytics zoo web serving frontend", that means the HTTP server is started successfully.
 #### Start options
-Users can pass options to the HTTP server when start it:
+User can pass options to the HTTP server when start it:
 ```
 java -jar analytics-zoo-bigdl_${BIGDL_VERSION}-spark_${SPARK_VERSION}-${ZOO_VERSION}-http.jar --redisHost="172.16.0.109"
 ```
-All the supported options are listed here:
+All the supported parameter are listed here:
 * **interface**: the binded server interface, default is "0.0.0.0"
 * **port**: the binded server port, default is 10020
 * **redisHost**: the host IP of redis server, default is "localhost"